ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

   pve   1   3   0 wz--n- <62.00g <7.63g
 ~~~

 This commands informs about the LVM _volume groups_ present on the system.
-In the snippet there's only one called `pve` (also prefix for the light volumes names as in `pve-root`).
+In the snippet there is only one called `pve` (also prefix for the light volumes names as in `pve-root`).

 Another interesting command is `lvs`: